The Portville Historical and Preservation Society

 |

-read all our new pages.
-This week, we are finishing our Harry Holcomb story, Glimpses of Fifty
+This week, we are finishing our Harry Holcomb story, Glimpses of Fifty Years.
+A brief biography

-Years.
-A brief biography and obituary on the author is also included.
-We are starting to add some
+and obituary on the author is also included.
+We are starting to add some Civil War information and

-Civil War information and photographs, 4 new sketches of our Significant Portville Women, and
+photographs, 4 new sketches of our Significant Portville Women, and take you directly to the correct

-take you directly to the correct page.
+page.
 To return to our most recent homepage, go to our archive.

 Our newest additions include: